About the FMLE

 - New teachers are welcome!

-- Be in good standing with the CPSO
+- Be in good standing with the College of Physicians and Surgeons of Ontario (CPSO)

-- Have your CCFP Certification or be a member of the CFPC
+- Have your Canadian Certification in Family Medicine (CCFP) and/or be a member of the College of Family Physicians of Canada (CFPC)

 - Be enthusiastic about family medicine

-- Work in a community-based clinic that is accessible by public transit or car within a 40 – 60 minute commute from the downtown Toronto campus or the Mississauga campus (located at 3359 Mississauga Road North) even if it is a locum practice (no extra office space required)
+- Be a family physician in a community-based clinic that is accessible by public transit or car within a 40-60 minute commute from the downtown Toronto campus or the Mississauga campus (located at 3359 Mississauga Road North) even if it is a locum practice (no extra office space required)

 - Workshop topics include: